jzumsteg/zumstegs-blog/pages/cheese.md

 Roquefort Verniere
 Salers
 Tomme de Savoie
-(I want to point out that these are the&nbsp;<em>new</em> cheeses we've tried.
+(I want to point out that these are the <em>new</em> cheeses we've tried.
 We keep buying the others because we like them.
 A lot.
 Generally, we have five or six cheeses floating around here.)

 <h3>6/19</h3>
 Abondance